 - 8. Optional: If you want to use Meeting Management only for licensing and provisioning, then uncheck the Use Meeting Management to manage meetings on this cluster check box. - 9.
-Note: You can change this later by editing cluster settings, see Disable meeting management for a cluster. - 10.
-Note: There is no information on the Meetings page to let video operators know that meeting management had been disabled for one or more clusters. - 11.
+Note: You can change this later by editing cluster settings, see Disable meeting management for a cluster. - Note: There is no information on the Meetings page to let video operators know that meeting management had been disabled for one or more clusters. - 11.
 Click Add. - 12.
 Optional: Edit cluster to give it a display name that makes sense to you as well as all other users.

-If the Call Bridge you added is part of a cluster, the other Call Bridges in the cluster are autodiscovered and displayed below so you can easily add them.
+If the Call Bridge or Edge Node you added is part of a cluster, the other Call Bridges or Edge Nodes in the cluster are auto-discovered and displayed below so you can easily add them.

-To add auto-discovered Call Bridges:
+To add auto-discovered Call Bridges and Edge Nodes:

 - 1. Click Show. - 2.
-In the Actions column for a Call Bridge, click + . - 3.
-Enter details for the Call Bridge and upload certificate if relevant. - 4.
-Continue until you have added all Call Bridges in the cluster.
+In the Actions column, click +. - 3.
+Enter details for the Call Bridge or Edge Node and upload certificate if relevant. - 4.
+Continue until you have added all Call Bridges or Edge Nodes in the cluster.

-To edit a Call Bridge:
+To edit a Call Bridge or Edge Node:

-- 1. Scroll down to the Call Bridge you want to edit and click or click anywhere in the row. - 2.
-Edit details.
+Scroll down to the Call Bridge or Edge Node you want to edit and click or click anywhere in the row.

-3. Click Done
+- 2. Edit details. - 3.
+Click Done

-To disable or enable the meeting management functionality for an existing cluster:
+To disable or enable the Meeting Management functionality for an existing cluster: